Glitch-Aswin/tcp-chat/README.md

-# SocketChat — TCP-Based Multi-Client Chat Server in C++
+# SocketChat: A TCP-Based Multi-Client Chat Server in C++

 SocketChat is a multi-client chat application implemented in C++ using POSIX sockets.
 It allows multiple users to join a shared chatroom, broadcast messages to all users, or send private (unicast) messages to specific users.